Daily sanctions checks with

 Seamless integration into a robust compliance case manager.

-Fulfil your recordkeeping duties by resolving hits in the built-in case manager.
-Demonstrate your institution's sanction due diligence (here) by giving auditable proof of why you considered a flagged transaction as legitimate.
+Fulfil your recordkeeping duties under Art.
+22 AMLO-FINMA (here) by resolving hits in the built-in case manager.
+Showcase your firm's sanction due diligence (here) by giving auditable proof of why you considered a flagged customer or transaction as legitimate.

 Lend credibility to your Sanctions Compliance Program (SCP).